 Other collaborations include: Dance artists Hellmut Gottschild, Katharine Sehnert, Leonore Ickstadt, Darko Tresnjak, Erneste Junge, Jeanne Ruddy, Susanne Linke, and Barbara Dilley; sculptors Joyce DeGuatemala, Harald Jacobs, Remo Saracini; musicians include Lenny Seidman, Charles Cohen, Toshi Makihara & visual artists include Peter Rose, Warren Muller, Leif Skoogfors, Isaiah Zagar.

-1988, Gitta joined with Michael A. Carson to found Ausdruckstanz Dance Theater (ADT), a dance company rooted in principles and philosophy of *Mary Wigman, and inspired by the work of **Pina Bausch.
+1988, Co-founding Ausdruckstanz Dance Theater (ADT), a dance company rooted in principles and philosophy of *Mary Wigman, and inspired by the work of **Pina Bausch.
 Herrmann’s work has is featured in public television, WHYY Channel 12, toured in colleges, theaters and festivals, locally, regionally and internationally.

 1989, ADT launched DanceWorkspace, a dance center in the New Kensington area of Philadelphia, which ceased in 1996 due to an electrical fire.

-1999-2002, Herrmann takes hiatus from ADT.
-To follow her interest in body/mind explorations she pursues studies in Somatic Psychology/Dance/Movement Therapy at Naropa University; other ongoing studies and explorations in dance and body-mind practices include: Butoh, Yoga, Body Mind Centering, Live Arts Process, Kinetic Awareness, REIKI , Hands of Light, Sound Healing, Reflexology.
+1999-2002, Herrmann follow her interest in body/mind explorations she pursues studies in Somatic Psychology/Dance/Movement Therapy at Naropa University; other ongoing studies and explorations in dance and body-mind practices include: Butoh, Yoga, Body Mind Centering, Live Arts Process, Kinetic Awareness, REIKI , Hands of Light, Sound Healing, Reflexology.

 2003 She returns to Philadelphia with new solo work: WANDERING MIND…AND MATTER; documented for the Philadelphia Dance Collection for the Art of Primary Resources in Dance.